 We spoke with Dr. Gary Richter, DVM, owner and medical director of Holistic Veterinary Care in Oakland, California, and founder of Ultimate Pet Nutrition, for tips and advice on how to include peanut butter in your pup’s diet.
 Here’s everything you need to know.

-Benefits of Peanut Butter for Dogs
+Health Benefits of Peanut Butter for Dogs

 - Excellent source of protein and healthy fats.